Member Handbook

 Care Manager Individual Monitoring Schedule

-• If you are new to the NC Innovations waiver, you receive at least monthly in-person visits for the first 6 months and then on the schedule in your ISP, no less than quarterly.
+• If you are new to the NC Innovations waiver, you will get at least monthly in-person visits for the first 6 months and then on the schedule in your ISP, but no less than quarterly.

-• If your services are provided by guardians and relatives living in your home, you receive at least monthly in-person visits.
+• If your services are provided by legal guardians and relatives living in your home, you will get at least monthly in-person visits.

-• If you live in a residential program, you receive at least monthly in-person visits.
+• If you live in a residential program, you will get at least monthly in-person visits.

-• If you choose to self-direct (individual and family-directed services option) your services, you receive at least monthly in-person visits.
+• If you choose to self-direct (individual and family-directed services option) your services, you will get at least monthly in-person visits.

-• If you are not listed in 1 of the above categories, you will receive in-person visits on the schedule in your ISP, no less than quarterly.
+• If you are not listed in one of the categories above, you will get in-person visits on the schedule in your ISP, but no less than quarterly.

-• If you do not receive an in-person visit during the month, your care manager will contact you by telephone
+• If you do not get an in-person visit during the month, your care manager will contact you by telephone.

 Concerns about Abuse, Neglect and Exploitation

-Your health and safety are very important.
+Your health and safety are important.
 You should be able to lead your life without fear of abuse or neglect by others or someone taking advantage of you (exploitation).
-Anyone who suspects any allegations of abuse, neglect or exploitation of a child (age 17 or under) or disabled adult must report these concerns to the local Department of Social Services (DSS).
-Visit your Local Department of Social Services website.
-There are also rules that no one will be punished for making a report when the reporter is concerned about the health and safety of an individual.
+Anyone who suspects any allegations of abuse, neglect or exploitation of a child (ages 17 or under) or disabled adult must report these concerns to the local Department of Social Services (DSS).
+Contact information can be found in the online DSS directory at Local Department of Social Services website.
+There are rules that make sure no one is punished for making a report when the reporter is concerned about the health and safety of an individual.

-Providers are required to report any concerns of abuse, neglect or exploitation of a child or disabled adult from an unlicensed staff for a potential investigation to the local DSS and the Health Care Personnel Registry Section of the North Carolina Division of Health Service Regulation.
+Providers are required to report any concerns of abuse, neglect or exploitation of a child or disabled adult from an unlicensed staff for a potential investigation to the local DSS (contact information can be found in the online DSS directory at local DSS and the Health Care Personnel Registry Section of the North Carolina Division of Health Service Regulation.
 The provider will also take steps to ensure the health and safety of individuals receiving services.

 For additional information on how to report concerns, contact your care manager or Member and Recipient Services at 1-877-685-2415 or dial 711 for TTY.